Brushing and Flossing a Child's Teeth

 - Pay special attention to where the teeth meet the gums.

 Although some children quickly learn to brush their teeth, others do not.
 If you are having trouble getting your child to brush, try some of the following suggestions.

 - My, what big teeth you have!
-Many children have a favourite stuffed animal.
-Use the animal to explain why it is important to brush.
-Then, have your child brush the animal's teeth after brushing his or her own teeth.
-This may also work with a favourite doll or action figure.
+Many children have a favourite stuffed animal or action figure.
+Use the toy to explain why it is important to brush.
+Then, have your child brush the toy's teeth after brushing his or her own teeth.

 - Time is on my side.
-Many children respond well to using an hourglass timer or an egg timer.
-Find a timer that lasts for as long as you feel is necessary, and have your child brush until the time is up.
+Use a timer or hourglass.
+Choose a time that lasts for as long as you feel is necessary.
 Humming a favourite song while brushing can also keep your child brushing longer.

 - Sticks to a card, not your teeth.
 To reward your child for doing well, make a form that he or she can put a sticker on after brushing.
 Use a variety of stickers.

 You can also involve your child in dental health by letting him or her pick out a toothbrush and toothpaste.
 Talk to your dentist about the type of toothbrush your child needs, and steer your child in that direction.
 When choosing a toothpaste, stay clear of tartar-cleaning toothpastes, as they may taste bad or "sting" a young child's mouth.
 Ask your child if he or she likes the toothpaste, and change it if this is not the case.

 Your child can learn how to brush his or her own teeth at about 3 years of age and should be brushing his or her own teeth morning and night by age 4.
 Parents should supervise and check for proper cleaning.